FreeCAD/FreeCAD-documentation/wiki/Example_Slab_Having_LShape_Rebars_Reinforcement_Mesh.md

 -   Creates a `SlabReinforcementGroup` object for slab reinforcement having L-Shape rebars for the given `structure`, which is a Slab [Arch Structure](Arch_Structure.md), and `facename`, which is a face of that structure.
     -   If no `structure` nor `facename` are given, it will take the user selected face as input.

-*\' Properties used for slab reinforcement having L-Shape rebars for scripting reinforcement*\'
+**Properties used for slab reinforcement having L-Shape rebars for scripting reinforcement**

 **Properties for Rebars in Parallel Direction to selected face:**